Online Training – Psychopharmacology in Plain English: Essential Information and Ethical Considerations

 To help your thrill-seeking clients, Dr. Carter will also provide special bonus information from his book “Buzz!
 Inside the Minds of Thrill-Seekers, Daredevils and Adrenaline Junkies.”

 The Ferentz Institute, Inc. is an approved sponsor of the Maryland Board of Social Work Examiners for continuing education credits for licensed social workers in Maryland.
 CEU approval for all trainings is also granted to Psychologists, LCPC’s and MFT’s and approved by the Board of Professional Counselors and Therapists and the Board of Examiners for Psychologists in Maryland.
-Reciprocity has also been granted for clinicians in Washington, DC, Virginia, West Virginia, Indiana, Georgia, and Massachusetts.
+Reciprocity has also been granted for clinicians in Washington, DC, Virginia, West Virginia, Indiana, Georgia, Massachusetts, and Texas.
 The Institute also maintains full responsibility for all programming.

 In order to provide Category 1 CEUs for all of our trainings, the Maryland Board of Social Work Examiners requires online workshops to be live, interactive, and experienced in real time.
 Therefore, none of our trainings are recorded for later viewing.